AshiInSun/PKS_method/doc/source/development.rst

   - for directed graphs:

       * in_neighbors and out_neighbors: dict(list)
                    For each node **u** of the graph, respectively store the incoming neighbors and outgoing neighbors of **u**.
-This structure is used for example to check on mutual dyads and is updated during each swap.
+This structure is used for example to check on mutual dyads and is updated at each swap.

       * edges: dict(tuple)
                    For each edge **(u,v)**, it stores the position of **v** in **neighbors[u]**, in **out_neighbors[u]**, and the position of **u** in **neighbors[v]** and in **in_neighbors[v]**.